zeroc-ice/ice-demos/csharp/README.md

 dotnet msbuild "C# NET Core demos.sln"
 ```

-The demos are configured to use the Ice distribution from NuGet packages.
-These
+The demos are configured to use the Ice NuGet packages.
+These packages are automatically
-packages are automatically downloaded during the build.
+downloaded from nuget.org during the build.

 ### Building the demos using a source build: